BullyWiiPlaza/Minecraft-Wii-U-Mod-Injector/README.md

 You can report issues using the GitHub issue page or by joining the Discord Server linked above.

 # Developers
-* Sloth@WiiPlaza AKA Kashiiera: Development of the Injector, creating most mods
+* Sloth@WiiPlaza: Development of the Injector, creating most mods
 * Bully@WiiPlaza: creating serveral mods & help with development

 # Terms